zzzhehao/zzzhehao.github.io/comments/website-construction.md

 - Following up last point, I ran into an even weirder situation while designing 404 page (type whatever under my site to see it).
 I wanted to use custom background but the problem is 404 page could be rendered everywhere at any depth as the user ran into invalid address.
 Which means the image I use is at different relative location to the rendered 404 page.
 - I found [this discussion](https://github.com/quarto-dev/quarto-cli/issues/5284#issuecomment-1533526078) and one of the developer stated that we can use project path (same as the one mentioned in the last point) in yaml header, but it seems not be a simple `/` but rather a `./`, but I am not hundred percent sure.
 - I also found [this issue](https://github.com/quarto-dev/quarto-cli/issues/3788) and it further confused me plus it's been labeled as a future feature that has been delayed twice, so I gave up with this.
 - Weird thing is, I somehow couldn't use project path within the html, so I ended up with a JS script that can generate a relative path.
-For now I embeded it in the `theme/bg-red-plane-2.html` since I don't need it anywhere so I don't want to touch it.
+For now I embeded it in the `theme/bg-red-plane-2.html` since I don't need it anywhere else so I don't want to touch it.
 If you also have similar problem, maybe check it out.

+### 2024/08/20 Shiny Dashboard with multiple pages

+It's not really from this website construction - but I was lately working with implementing a Quarto dashboard with interactivity by shiny.
+Positron has currently the problem that when you open other page than the original rendered one in its viewer, also in your browser, it will not automatically load it.
+You need hit refresh to load that page.

+With page here I mean every formatting you achived by putting things under a secon heading 1.